1. Key COVID Race Strategy – Turn up, Participate, Leave

 8. Judgement - please use your judgement, there are difficult sections of the track (drops and jumps).
 Please inspect before hand and slow down or go around if not confident with the drop.

 9. Registrations – There is only online registration, no registrations to be taken at the race venue.
-Must pick up a plate at the event.
+Must pick up a plate at the event if you don't already have one.

 10. Start & Finish – COVID social distancing must occur on the start grid - 1.5m spacing.
 Riders will self seed on the grid.
 Follow the commissaires guidance on race day for start details.